-You can view your available choices, their costs and make your elections through the Benefits Web Center on My Health or by calling 1-844-ASK-JPMC.
-Detailed instructions and deadlines will be included in the Annual Benefits Enrollment materials.
+You can make your elections through the Benefits Web Center on My Health or through the accessHR Contact Center.
+Detailed instructions will be included in the Annual Benefits Enrollment materials.

 Remember, you can't change your choices during the year unless you have a Qualified Status Change.
-Please see "Changing Your Coverage Midyear" on page 10.
+Please see "Changing Your Coverage Midyear" on page 38.